 When DB was set to be animated, did you make any particular demands?

 At first, I didn’t say anything specific.
 I’m not the type to open my mouth much about these things, but after seeing it actually air, I felt that DB should feel a bit more like a fairy tale, so I did mention that bit.
 Basically, I leave things to [Toei], and only say a little tiny bit when I absolutely have to.

 Do you directly participate in any work on the DB anime, Sensei?

 There are times when a colored version of a character will appear sooner than in the serialization; times like those, I send my responses and such to Toei Animation through the editorial department.
 I also listened to the voice actors’ audition tapes, and worked on deciding who would play each role.
 In deciding Goku’s part, I listened to the voices of five or six people, and chose Masako Nozawa-san from among them.

 What was your impression on hearing Goku’s voice in the actual broadcast?

 “Ah, so that’s what Goku’s voice sounds like.”
-After that, while writing the manga, even I would sort of have that voice come up in my head.
+After that, while writing the comic, even I would sort of have that voice come up in my head.
 At those times, Goku’s voice would always be Nozawa-san’s voice, so I thought, “she’s good”.
 Even now, I can’t separate Goku from Nozawa-san.